Shubhamsaboo/awesome-llm-apps/README.md

 4. Follow the project-specific instructions in each project's README.md file to set up and run the app.

-### 🤝 Contributing
+## 🤝 Contributing to Opensource
 Contributions are welcome!
-If you have any ideas, improvements, or new apps to add, please submit a pull request.
+If you have any ideas, improvements, or new apps to add, please create a new [GitHub Issue](https://github.com/Shubhamsaboo/awesome-llm-apps/issues) or submit a pull request.
 Make sure to follow the existing project structure and include a detailed README.md for each new app.